KhopSun/NLP_Contest3_NER/README.md

-# Named Entity Recognition (NER) for MultiCoNER 2 English Dataset
+# Named Entity Recognition (NER) for English Dataset

 A comprehensive exploration of Named Entity Recognition models for fine-grained entity classification, implementing and comparing approaches from classical probabilistic models to state-of-the-art knowledge-augmented transformers.